-Scenic Trail is a trail running competition that involves an area of 300 square Km, touching 8 municipalities: Alto Malcantone, Bedano, Capriasca, Isone Lugano, Mezzovico-Vira, Monte Ceneri and Torricella Taverne, in Southern Switzerland.
+Scenic Trail is a trail running competition that involves an area of 155 square miles, touching 8 municipalities: Alto Malcantone, Bedano, Capriasca, Isone Lugano, Mezzovico-Vira, Monte Ceneri and Torricella Taverne, in Southern Switzerland.

 18:00-23:00 Food & Beverages service

 07:00-08:30 Bib’s distribution K18